 Clay in the Classroom Part I

 Want to get clay into your curriculum but need a little help?
-Take some time for your own creativity and get credit for professional development at the same time.
+Take some time for your own creativity.
 Learn how to buy clay and glazes, necessary tools, resources, basic clay hand-building techniques (pinch, slab, and coil), clay coloring information (glaze and other media), plus kiln loading and firing techniques.
 Choose your own projects to create at this workshop.
 The main objective of this workshop will be to give you the technical skills and information that will enable you to incorporate clay into the K-12 curriculum as a valuable interdisciplinary medium.